Chart Color Schemes

 Narre Warren South hosts a young demographic, positioning it in the bottom quartile nationwide

-Narre Warren South's median age is 34 years, which is lower than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-Compared to Greater Melbourne, Narre Warren South has a higher proportion of residents aged 15-24 (18.0%), but fewer residents aged 25-34 (11.6%).
-This concentration of 15-24 year-olds is above the national average of 12.5%.
-Between the 2021 Census and present, the proportion of residents aged 15 to 24 has increased from 16.8% to 18.0%, while the proportions of those aged 5 to 14 have decreased from 15.9% to 14.6%, and those aged 45 to 54 have dropped from 15.5% to 14.3%.
-By 2041, population forecasts indicate significant demographic changes in Narre Warren South.
-The 65-74 age cohort is projected to grow by 53%, adding 1,112 residents and reaching a total of 3,226.
-Residents aged 65 and above will drive 53% of population growth, indicating a trend towards demographic aging.
-Conversely, population declines are projected for the 35-44 age cohort and the 0-4 age cohort.
+Narre Warren South's median age is 34 years, which is lower than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Melbourne, Narre Warren South has a higher proportion of residents aged 15-24 (18.0%) but fewer residents aged 25-34 (11.6%).
+This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
+From the 2021 Census to present, the proportion of residents aged 15-24 has increased from 16.8% to 18.0%, while the proportion of those aged 5-14 has decreased from 15.9% to 14.6%.
+Additionally, the proportion of residents aged 45-54 has dropped from 15.5% to 14.3%.
+By 2041, population forecasts indicate substantial demographic changes in Narre Warren South.
+The 65-74 age cohort is projected to grow by 53%, adding 1,115 residents to reach a total of 3,226.
+Residents aged 65 and above will drive 53% of population growth, highlighting the trend towards an aging demographic.
+Conversely, population declines are projected for the 0-4 and 5-14 age cohorts.